 The Forest City project in Johor, Malaysia has recently garnered significant attention

-JOHOR BAHRU, Malaysia, April 22, 2024 /PRNewswire/ -- On April 18, 2024, Malaysia's Prime Minister Anwar Ibrahim and entourage visited Forest City.
-The Malaysian Minister of Defense Mohamed Khaled bin Haji Nordin, the Malaysian Minister of International Trade and Industry Tengku Zafrul Aziz, the Malaysian Minister of Economy Mohd Rafizi bin Ramli, Johor's Chief Minister, Onn Hafiz joined in the visiting.
+JOHOR BAHRU, Malaysia, April 30, 2024 /PRNewswire/ -- On April 18, Malaysia's Prime Minister Anwar Ibrahim and entourage visited Forest City.
+The Malaysian Minister of Defense Mohamed Khaled bin Haji Nordin, the Malaysian Minister of International Trade and Industry Tengku Zafrul Aziz, the Malaysian Minister of Economy Mohd Rafizi bin Ramli, Johor's Chief Minister Onn Hafiz joined in the visiting.

 The Forest City project in Johor, Malaysia has recently garnered significant attention, as it is set to host the ASEAN Tourism Forum from January 19th to 25th in 2025.
 This announcement was confirmed by the Minister of Tourism, Arts, and Culture, Dato' Sri Tiong King Sing, and his team, who held discussions with the Johor state government.